rdfostrich/article-jws2018-ostrich/content/querying.md

 </figcaption>
 </figure>

-The reason why we can use the deletion's position in the delta as offset in the snapshot is because this position represents the number of deletions that came before that triple inside the snapshot given a consistent triple order.
+We can use the deletion's position in the delta as offset in the snapshot because this position represents the number of deletions that came before that triple inside the snapshot given a consistent triple order.
 [](#query-vm-example) shows simplified storage contents where triples are represented as a single letter, and there is only a single snapshot and delta.
 In the following paragraphs, we explain the offset convergence loop of the algorithm in function of this data for different offsets.
+<span class="comment" data-author="RV">Wait, are we discussing a specific example or in general?
+I'm lost structurally.
+If this is what I think it is, I propose a single header <q>Example</q> to place all of this under.</span>

 <figure id="query-vm-example" class="table" markdown="1">